The Ten Tracks Project

 - Why are these ten tracks on your list?

-- “Danzón” is a song from the CD/DVD Descarga ao Vivo.
+- “Danzón“ is a song from the CD/DVD Descarga ao Vivo.
 The album is part of a project with the same name, which was developed between 2008 and 2009 in La Habana (Cuba) and Galicia (Spain) by a group of Galician and Cuban musicians.
 It was lead by Ramón Pinheiro and the Music Conservatory of Traditional Music of Lalín, Galicia (today known as A Central Folque and located in the Galician capital Santiago de Compostela).
 The project was financed by the Galician autonomous government or Xunta de Galicia in response to the invitation of Galicia as the guest country for the La Habana Book Fair of 2008.
 The video starts with a solo by Galician zanfona player Oscar Fernández.
 His zanfona has a red star on it, a symbol placed on the autonomous flags of the Spanish regions of Galicia and Catalonia to express a political inclination towards regional independence.
 The song, a danzón, represents the overall spirit of the project in which researcher Ramón Pinheiro (artistic director and motor of the school involved) looked for Galician repertory taken to La Habana by Galician immigrants throughout the 20th century.
 The song reminds me of the music that Ramón played in the car when I was doing fieldwork in Galicia, as he generously drove me around to meet different Galician researchers and musicians.
-The project also involved a good number of the teachers of the school where I took Galician voice and percussion lessons (A Central Folque) while doing fieldwork in Santiago de Compostela in 2013.
+The project also involved a good number of the teachers from the school where I took Galician voice and percussion lessons (A Central Folque) while doing fieldwork in Santiago de Compostela in 2013.
 Finally, I decided to include this clip because this song resonates with my inner perception of Galicia as a region deeply connected to Latin America, a perception that made me feel at home as I was doing fieldwork in this particular part of Europe.

-- In this video Davide Salvado and Pepa Yañez are singing a cappella in Portuguese.
-I chose the track as it is being sung in Casa das Crechas, a musical must-stop for Galician music in Santiago de Compostela.
+- In this video, Davide Salvado and Pepa Yañez are singing a cappella in Portuguese.
+I chose the track as it is sung in Casa das Crechas, a musical must-stop for Galician music in Santiago de Compostela.
 The place holds concerts and foliadas (a kind of party/“jam session”), and it has become so popular among Erasmus students that some of these events are programmed according to the local university calendars.
 The song, also, is presented here as a way to hint towards the deep connection that many Galician musicians feel with Portugal and Portuguese musics and which is historically supported by the existence of the medieval Galician-Portuguese canticles of Alfonso X the Wise.

 For the full playlist, please visit the SU Blog’s YouTube channel.